-(1) Chart shows amateur creator metrics and professional creator earnings as of the year ended December 31, 2022.
+(1) Chart shows amateur creator metrics as of December 31, 2023, and professional creator earnings as of the year ended December 31, 2023.

 Our platform serves both amateur and professional creators.
 Amateur creators are defined as those who do not currently monetize through Paid Content on our platform and professional creators are defined as those who do so.
 As amateur creators gain popularity on our platform, we may sign formal creator agreements with them which will allow them to share revenue generated by users paying to access their content and become professional creators.